Where to buy

 - More than one owner said that, price-wise, the Fat Ripper is worth every penny.

-- Componentry was seen as high quality.
+- Componentry is seen as high quality.
 The cranks and bottom-bracket are improved over previous years’ models, proving to be quieter and more durable.

-- Owners said the saddle was comfortable when doing tricks.
+- Owners say the saddle is comfortable when doing tricks.

-- Avid BB5 brakes were tight, with a front-brake that wasn’t present on 2018 models.
+- Avid BB5 brakes are tight, including a front brake that wasn’t present on 2018 models.

 - The chubby rims are strong and light, with SE-logo cutouts to shed weight.

-- ODI Mushroom Grips were regarded as comfortable.
+- ODI Mushroom Grips are regarded as comfortable.

 - Versatility is a feature of the Fat Ripper.
 It’s a trick bike that can be easy-going on beach, bar and shop runs.

 - It isn’t a novelty bike.
 The Fat Ripper handles real BMX abuse; staircases, curbs, wheelies, dirt-jumps, skate-parks and drops.

 - Clearly this is a beefy rig, but one expert pointed out that it is lighter than most cruisers.